Special Situations

 • If you have hit the 100-day limit, there is no appeal that can extend this benefit.

-• HHS data shows that 75% of appealed MA denials are overturned, but only about 1% of denials are actually appealed.
+• HHS OIG data shows that 75% of appealed MA denials are overturned, but only about 1% of denials are actually appealed.
 Many people give up too soon.

 What To Do Next